-Before you select Store open the document in your viewer.
+Before you select Store, open the document in your viewer.

 Click on the One Click Indexing icon on the tool bar.

-Move your cursor to the text on the document you want to populate the field highlighted on the Index.
+Move your cursor to the text in the document where you want to populate the field highlighted on the Index.

 Click.
 The information populates the field.

-Since the SSN field in DocuWare has only nine characters a SSN with dashes will not fit the field.
+Note: Since the SSN field in DocuWare has only nine characters, a SSN with dashes will not fit the field.